Noah2610/GenMdTOC/README.md

       Default value:
         --title '## Table of Contents _(Generated)_'
   EXAMPLES
-    Generates Table of Contents from ./README.md and writes to ./OUT.md
+    Generates Table of Contents from ./README.md and writes to ./OUT.md.
       $ ./gentoc -o OUT.md
-    Generates Table of Contents and outputs README.md file content with the Table of Contents inserted at the first line that matches the regex for -f
+    Generates Table of Contents and outputs README.md file content with the Table of Contents inserted at the first line that matches the regex for -f.
       $ ./gentoc -f '/^\s*Table of Contents goes here!\s*$/i'
-    Does the same as above, except it prepends Table of Contents to the start of the file
+    Does the same as above, except it prepends Table of Contents to the start of the file.
       $ ./gentoc -f
-    Generate Table of Contents from ./README.md, put it in the proper position, give proper title, and overwrite ./README.md with the resulting file
+    Generate Table of Contents from ./README.md, put it in the proper position, give proper title, and overwrite ./README.md with the resulting file.
       $ ./gentoc ./README.md -f '/^## Table of Contents _\(Generated\)_$/' -t '## Generated Table of Contents!' -O
+    Similar to above, but with less specification.
+More universally applicable.
+    Overwrites ./README.md with inserted Table of Contents either replacing the previous Table of Contents header, or prepending to the top of the file.
+      $ ./gentoc -Of
 ```

+## TODO
+- An option for setting the minimum header size to process.
+So the generator
+could ignore any headers below `##`.
+Use case being, it would ignore the first
+header, which is _(usually)_ the program's title and should not be in the TOC.
+- Specifying the indent level _(in spaces)_ to be used.
+Currently hard-coded: `'  '` _(two spaces)_
+- If a header has the title of the given regex _(for `--full`)_,
+then _(optionally)_ skip it while generating.
+So you wouldn't wind up with either a TOC entry to the TOC, or
+a TOC entry to a non-existent header, as it has been replaced by the TOC.